Juan Manuel Pavón: Post-playing career

 After his retirement Pavón became Carlos Ríos' assistant at Recreativo de Huelva B. In 2012, he was appointed manager of the club's Juvenil squad.

-On 10 February 2015 Pavón was named manager of the main squad, replacing fired José Luis Oltra.
+On 10 February 2015, Pavón was named manager of the main squad, replacing fired José Luis Oltra.
 On 24 March, despite only suffering one defeat in six games, he was replaced by José Dominguez but remained in the first team, being appointed assistant manager.

 Subsequently, Pavón was in charge of the reserves until October 2016, as he was appointed manager of the first team.

 On 25 October 2017, Pavón was named CF Pobla de Mafumet manager.

+On 19 May 2026, Pavón was appointed head coach of Gibraltar Football League champions Lincoln Red Imps.